 Thames Valley Police reserves the right to close the vacancy early with 24 hours notice if the number of applications is likely to exceed the required number given the current vacancies.
 This will be done to ensure candidates who have applied can be quickly and efficiently moved through the recruitment process.

 Applicants who currently have (or have at a later date) a live Police Officer application with Thames Valley Police will find that their application will be placed on hold until the outcome of their Police Officer application is known.

 We are looking to recruit to specified Local Policing Areas (LPA) only and as such applicants are required to live within 20 miles of a police station within that LPA.
 Applications will not be progressed from applicants who live more than 20 miles away.
 If you do not live within 20 miles and believe you have a valid reason to be considered e.g. moving to the area, please contact the Recruitment Team for advice before applying.

 Once you have applied for the role you will need to check the e-recruit system on a regular basis for updates on your application.

 We do not require service as a Special Constable or Police Community Support Officer to apply to become a Police Officer with Thames Valley Police.
-It is also not necessary to undertake the foundation degree in policing to become a Special Constable.

 If you are already employed by Thames Valley Police you must have passed your probationary period in order to undertake the additional role of Special Constable.
 Applications will be withdrawn if applicants are unable to meet the above eligibility criteria.